Škoda 7Ev

 Škoda 7Ev is an electric multiple unit produced by Škoda Transportation.
 The trainset was developed at the order of the České dráhy in 2011.

 Multiple variants of unit were developed, ranging from 2-car unit to 5-car unit.
-In the middle of 2022, a total of 270 Škoda 7Ev or derived cars are in operation and in production.
+At the end of the 2023, a total of 315 Škoda 7Ev or derived cars are in operation and in production.